hillmatthew2000/Do-It-To-It/README.md

 ## 🎯 Objective

 Do-It-To-It enables developers and teams to manage tasks efficiently through a versatile Spring Boot application offering both **interactive console** and **modern web interfaces**.
-Built with industry-standard patterns, it demonstrates enterprise-grade Java development while remaining lightweight and easily deployable.
+Built with industry-standard patterns and optimized for performance, it demonstrates enterprise-grade Java development while remaining lightweight and easily deployable.

 ---

 ## 💡 Expected Benefit

 This application benefits **Java developers, project managers, and development teams** seeking a comprehensive task management solution.
 Do-It-To-It offers practical insights into **Spring Boot best practices, RESTful API design, and dual-interface architecture** while providing a production-ready foundation for enterprise task management systems.
+The codebase has been optimized to eliminate redundancies and follows clean architecture principles.

 ---